-After you submit a Process, you can monitor its status, modify specific characteristics, and stop its execution by using the appropriate commands.
+After you submit a Process, you can monitor its status, modify specific characteristics, retrieve the original source for a Process, and stop its execution by using the appropriate commands.
 For example, you can change the destination of a particular file or stop an executing Process.
 The commands summarized in the following table allow you to perform such tasks.

 Command Definition CHANGE PROCESS Changes the status and modifies specific characteristics of a nonexecuting Process in the TCQ.
 DELETE PROCESS Removes a nonexecuting Process from the TCQ.
 FLUSH PROCESS Deletes an executing Process.
 SELECT PROCESS Monitors Processes in the TCQ, and any currently running Processes.
 You can specify the search criteria and the form of the information presented.
+You can also reconstruct the source for a Process in the TCQ so you can easily update the script without having to start from scratch.
 SUSPEND PROCESS Places an executing Process in the hold queue.
 You can later release the held Process.